Collin-G/auto_trader/README.md

 # Portfolio Optimizer

 This project origanally took the variance average log returns of multiple stock from the Dow Jones 30 Index and determined their optimal weights in a portfolio.
 This was done by maximizing their combined Sharpe Ratio while accounting for the covariance between stocks in the portfolio.
+After being deployed on Azure, the project was able to make bi-weekly buy and hold positions to generate weekly returns of 0.5% on average.